Trey Mancini Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA among all league pitching staffs (3.75).
+- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.79).

-- Guardians pitchers combine to give up 78 home runs (one per game), the first-fewest in baseball.
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (80 total, one per game).

+- Civale gets the start for the Guardians, his eighth of the season.
+He is 2-2 with a 3.18 ERA and 33 strikeouts in 39 2/3 innings pitched.

-- His most recent appearance came on Tuesday, May 30 against the Baltimore Orioles, when the righty tossed 4 1/3 innings, surrendering eight earned runs while allowing eight hits.
+- The righty's most recent time out came on Sunday, June 25 against the Milwaukee Brewers, when he threw six innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.